maheshwari-1721/maheshwari-1721/README.md

 - 💞️ I’m looking to collaborate projects on Web Development...
 - 📫 How to reach me - maheshwariiandekar@gmail.com.
 - 😄 Pronouns: She/Her.
-- ⚡ Fun fact: Apple is apple.
-Let it be apple.
-Don't try to mask as Pineapple.
+- ⚡ Fun fact: An apple is an apple.
+Let it be an apple.
+Don't try to mask it as Pineapple.
 So be yourself.

 <!---
 maheshwari-1721/maheshwari-1721 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.